blockchain-lab-um/masca/packages/docs/docs/integrate-masca/rpc-methods.md

 #### Description

 `setCeramicSession` sets the Ceramic session.
-As an Ethereum account handles storing and retrieving items from Ceramic, generating a session has to be done manually by a dApp.
+As an Ethereum account handles storing and retrieving items from Ceramic, generating a session has to be done manually by a dapp.
 This is already handled in our Masca Connector.
 You can follow our [implementation in the connector](https://github.com/blockchain-lab-um/masca/blob/744b2e651dda15e7b44af894294692925c9a4964/packages/connector/src/utils.ts#L14) to implement this yourself.

 ```typescript
 const response = await ethereum.request({